getcanoe/website/_posts/2018-03-25-canoe-beta-week.markdown

 # The Beta release
 Early in the week we will start with Getting the three desktop releases out, Windows, Linux and OSX.
 So the desktop will be released a bit "ahead of time" to iron out bugs.
 They are distributed as downloads.

-We also have a [signup page for iOS Testflight](/signup/index.html).
+We also have a [signup page for iOS Testflight](/signup/index.html) - go there and enter your email!

 Then we will get the **Android release out on playstore**, hopefully mid week sometime.